ABOUT

 MISSION

 A runner by background, Chelsea was an All-American at UC Berkeley and ran professionally after graduation.
-She is a two-time national champion (2012 Road 10k and 2013 Indoor 3k) with PRs of 4:30.18 in the mile, 8:47.34 in the 3k, 15:10.14 in the 5K and 32:05.84 in the 10k.
-After a disappointing race at the 2016 Olympic Trials on the track, Chelsea turned her focus to triathlon – a sport she had followed for some time.
-In her first professional season, she won the 2018 Huatulco ITU World Cup, firmly establishing herself as an up-and-comer on the ITU circuit.
+She is a two-time national champion (2012 Road 10k and 2013 Indoor 3k), but after a disappointing race at the 2016 Olympic Trials on the track, Chelsea turned her focus to triathlon – a sport she had followed for some time.
+In her first professional season, she won the 2018 Huatulco ITU World Cup, and at her first 70.3 in November 2018, she placed on the podium, and followed that up with a win at Ironman 70.3 Indian Wells just a few weeks later.
+In 2019, she convincingly won Ironman 70.3 Santa Rosa and became the 70.3 South American Champion.

 PASSION